TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 An example dictionary-based configuration
 -----------------------------------------

-Below is an example of a logging configuration dictionary - it's taken from the `documentation on the Django project <https://docs.djangoproject.com/en/1.9/topics/logging/#configuring-logging>`_.
+Below is an example of a logging configuration dictionary - it's taken kutoka the `documentation on the Django project <https://docs.djangoproject.com/en/1.9/topics/logging/#configuring-logging>`_.
 This dictionary is passed to :func:`~config.dictConfig` to put the configuration into effect::